trygve-lie/ttl-mem-cache/README.md

 An Object containing misc configuration.
 The following values can be provided:

- * maxAge - Default max age in milliseconds all items in the cache should be cached before expiering
+ * maxAge - `Number` - Default max age in milliseconds all items in the cache should be cached before expiering
+ * stale - `Boolean` - If expired items in cache should be returned when pruned from the cache.
+Default: `false`.

 If an option Object with a `maxAge` is not provided all items in the cache will by default cached for 5 minutes before they expire.

+Pruning of items from the cache happend when they are touched by one of the methods for retrieving items from the cache.
+By default pruning happens before the method returns a value so if an item have expired, `undefined` will be returned for expired items.
+By setting `stale` to `true`, these methods will return the pruned item(s) before they are removed from the cache.